RamiroKord/RamiroKord/README.md

 - 👋 Hi, I’m @RamiroKord
-- 👀 I’m interested in software development and artificial intelligence.
+- 👀 I’m interested in software development, artificial intelligence, and quantum computing.
 - 🌱 I’m currently learning Python, and web development with Django.
 - 💞️ I’m looking to collaborate on any Python projects.
 - 📫 How to reach me: ramiroxcv@gmail.com.